awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-1. In the **Bucket name** list, choose the bucket that you want to use for your static website\.
+1. In the **Buckets** list, choose the name of the bucket that you want to enable static website hosting for\.

 1. Choose **Properties**\.

-1. Choose **Static website hosting**\.
+1. Under **Static website hosting**, choose **Edit**\.

 1. Choose **Use this bucket to host a website**\.

+1. Under **Static website hosting**, choose **Enable**\.

-1. Enter the name of your index document\.
+1. In **Index document**, enter the file name of the index document, typically `index.html`\.

-   The index document name is typically `index.html`\.
    The index document name is case sensitive and must exactly match the file name of the HTML index document that you plan to upload to your S3 bucket\.
-For more information, see [Configuring an index document](IndexDocumentSupport.md)\.
+When you configure a bucket for website hosting, you must specify an index document\.
+Amazon S3 returns this index document when requests are made to the root domain or any of the subfolders\.
+For more information, see [Configuring an index document](https://docs.aws.amazon.com/AmazonS3/latest/dev/IndexDocumentSupport.html)\.

-1. \(Optional\) If you want to add a custom error document, in the **Error document** box, enter the key name for the error document \(for example, **error\.html**\)\.
+1. \(Optional\) If you want to provide your own custom error document for 4XX class errors, in **Error document**, enter the custom error document file name\.

    The error document name is case sensitive and must exactly match the file name of the HTML error document that you plan to upload to your S3 bucket\.
-For more information, see [\(Optional\) configuring a custom error document](CustomErrorDocSupport.md)\.
+If you don't specify a custom error document and an error occurs, Amazon S3 returns a default HTML error document\.
+For more information, see [Configuring a custom error document](https://docs.aws.amazon.com/AmazonS3/latest/dev/CustomErrorDocSupport.html)\.

-1. \(Optional\) If you want to specify advanced redirection rules, in **Edit redirection rules**, use XML to describe the rules\.
+1. \(Optional\) If you want to specify advanced redirection rules, in **Redirection rules**, enter XML to describe the rules\.

-   For more information, see [Configuring advanced conditional redirects](how-to-page-redirect.md#advanced-conditional-redirects)\.
+   For example, you can conditionally route requests according to specific object key names or prefixes in the request\.
+For more information, see [Configuring advanced conditional redirects](https://docs.aws.amazon.com/AmazonS3/latest/dev/how-to-page-redirect.html#advanced-conditional-redirects)\.

+1. Choose **Save changes**\.

+   Amazon S3 enables static website hosting for your bucket\.
+At the bottom of the page, under **Static website hosting**, you see the website endpoint for your bucket\.

 1. Under **Static website hosting**, note the **Endpoint**\.

    The **Endpoint** is the Amazon S3 website endpoint for your bucket\.
 After you finish configuring your bucket as a static website, you can use this endpoint to test your website\.

-1. Choose **Save**\.

 In the next step, you configure your subdomain \(`www.example.com`\) to redirect requests to your domain \(`example.com`\)\.